 Questions for your sponsored child:

-- What classes do you have at school, and do you have a favorite?
+- What classes do you have at school and do you have a favourite?

 - Who are your best friends?